Sarah Meriwether Nutter

-Sarah H. Meriwether (or "Meriwether") Nutter (January 1, 1888 – May 10, 1950) was one of the original sixteen founders of Alpha Kappa Alpha Sorority, Incorporated, the first sorority founded by African-American women.
+Sarah Meriwether Nutter (January 1, 1888 – May 10, 1950) was one of the original sixteen founders of the Alpha Kappa Alpha sorority, the first sorority founded by African-American women.
 As an educator, she worked in the profession considered most critical to the advancement of African-American citizens.

 Nutter was active in creating new chapters of Alpha Kappa Alpha, to extend the support the sorority could give to African-American women at college and in community life.
 She was also active in the NAACP in Charleston, West Virginia.

 Early life

-Born in 1888 in Washington, D.C. as Sarah N. Meriwether, she was the daughter of James H. Meriwether (1847-1906) and Mary L. Robinson (1849-1942).
-Her siblings included: Robert H. Meriwether (1880-?); Agnes L. Meriwether (1883-?); Mary E. Meriwether (1885-1976); and Edith E. Meriwether (1891-1968).
+She was born in 1888 in Washington, D.C., the daughter of James H. Meriwether and Mary L. Robinson.
+Her siblings included Mary E. Meriwether.

 She attended public schools and graduated in 1906 from M Street High School (later renamed Dunbar High School), the academic or college preparatory high school for black students in the capital.

 Founding of Alpha Kappa Alpha

 Sarah Meriwether was accepted into Howard University in 1906, the top historically black college in the nation.
 She was among 1/3 of 1% of African Americans and 5% of whites of eligible age who attended any college at that time.

 An honor student, Meriwether majored in English and history.
-In 1909 Meriwether, together with six other sophomores, was invited to be one of the founders in Alpha Kappa Alpha Sorority, Incorporated.
+In 1909, Meriwether, together with six other sophomores, was invited to be one of the founders in Alpha Kappa Alpha Sorority, Incorporated.
 This was the first sorority to be founded by African-American women.